aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

 ## Types of ACLs

-Aiven for Apache Kafka® supports two types of ACLs:
+Aiven for Apache Kafka supports two types of ACLs:

 - **Aiven ACLs**: These provide topic-level permissions and support wildcard patterns.
 - **Kafka-native ACLs**: These offer advanced, resource-level permissions with `ALLOW`